 Sue Lovegrove’s work explores her relationship to place, in particular the landscape of Tasmania, through close observation and sensory perceptions of the natural environment.
-Her paintings are subtle and emotionally evocative representations of shimmering light, air, space and the invisible phenomena of wind and weather.
+Her paintings are subtle and emotionally evocative representations of shimmering water, light, air, space and the invisible phenomena of wind and weather.
 She uses fine delicate lines to create rhythms and patterns of movement across the surface with layers of subtle washes creating an exquisite depth to the paintings.
-In her recent work, she combines her knowledge of Persian miniature painting as well as European watercolour traditions.
-The result is a series of stunningly rich and extraordinarily detailed paintings based on her time spent exploring the wetlands on the east coast of Tasmania and waterholes of Central Australia.
-As Sue says, “I aim to celebrate and pay homage to the fragility and fleeting nature of life sustained by these small unassuming bodies of water – the constantly shifting light patterns, the melancholy darkness and the movement of wind imprinting on the surface.
-I have also tried to capture the soundtrack of place, the rhythmic pulsing of frog calls, the rustle of wind and the invisible presence of creatures beneath the surface.”
+In her work, she combines her knowledge of Persian miniature painting as well as European watercolour traditions.
+In recent years, Sue has been fascinated with capturing the ephemeral qualities of water.
+She has drawn inspiration from time spent in locations such as the wetlands on the east coast of Tasmania, waterholes of Central Australia as well as lakes in the Western Arthur Range and south west Tasmania.
+As Sue says, “I think of the surface of water as a threshold space, a place of liminality, an intermediate or transitional space between the known and unknown, between the cacophonous sounds of life above and the imperceptible sounds below.
+The linear tracery of ripples and shadows on the surface echoes a planar view of river systems in the landscape, patterns of veins or wrinkled skin.”
 In all of Sue’s work, she harnesses the rhythm of the place – the sounds and patterns, the cycle of emergence and retreat – creating works that are seemingly fleeting but vibrantly present.